AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-09-invincibility-frames-in-unity-how-to-make-a-player-flash-when-taking-damage.md

 1. A way to detect collisions between projectiles/mobs and the player.
 2. A way to hurt the player.
 Let's call this method `LoseHealth(int amount)`.

-## How to Make a Player Flash When Taking Damage (with Coroutines!)
+{% include linkedHeading.html heading="How to Make a Player Flash When Taking Damage (with Coroutines!)" level=2 %}

 The naive approach is to run a `for` loop, with an intentional delay between each iteration using deltatime, in your main `Update` loop, and to try to make the player flash in each iteration.
 But if you do this, you won't actually observe any flashing.
 Why is that?